Nu metal: 1997–2001: Mainstream breakthrough

 In August 2001, Slipknot released their album Iowa, which peaked at number 3 on the Billboard 200 and went platinum in October 2001.
 Critic John Mulvey called the album the "absolute triumph of nu metal".
 P.O.D.'s 2001 album Satellite went triple-platinum and peaked at number 6 on the Billboard 200.
 P.O.D.'s popularity continued in the year 2002.
 On June 5, 2001, Drowning Pool released a nu metal album titled Sinner, which features the song "Bodies".
 The album went platinum on August 23, 2001 and its song "Bodies" became one of the most frequently played videos on MTV for new bands.
 "Bodies" went to number 6 on the Mainstream Rock chart.
 In 2001, System of a Down's album Toxicity peaked at number 1 on the Billboard 200.
-In July 2022, Toxicity was certified 6× platinum by the RIAA.
+The album was certified 6× platinum in the United States.
 System of a Down blended nu metal with occasional influences of Middle Eastern music, Greek music, Armenian music, and jazz music, and the band featured political lyrics.